PranshuKala/Text-Summarization/README.md

 ---

 ## Data Collection
-- Searched for suitable dataset to be trained on my hardware
+- Searched for suitable dataset to be trained on my hardware <br>
 - Selected 'Inshorts News Summary Dataset'
 - Successfully loaded the selected dataset , saved that in Data Folder.